 Ever mindful of the limited space available in his logbook for comments, Captain Odom recorded the flight with just these words, “X-country record-breaking flight: 36 hours 01 minutes, Honolulu to Teterboro, New Jersey.
 Signed Wm.
 P. Odom.”

 William Odom’s flight marked a huge advance — the birth of modern general aviation.
-Flying had gone from the being the purview of ranks of a few daring aviators, barnstormers and the handful of wealthy elites who could afford flight during the hard years of the Great Depression, to a new era of airplanes for all.
-What followed was a post-war boom that would really take off in the mid-1950s and last until around 1980, when rising fuel, aircraft and training prices kicked in and dampened the enthusiasm of prospective aviators worldwide.
+Flying had gone from being the purview of ranks of a few daring aviators, barnstormers, and the handful of wealthy elites who could afford flight during the hard years of the Great Depression, to a new era of airplanes for all.
+What followed was a post-war boom that would really take off in the mid-1950s and last until around 1980, when rising fuel, aircraft, and training prices kicked in and dampened the enthusiasm of prospective aviators worldwide.

 Back in the late 1940s, just three and a half years after the end of World War II, the world of aviation was resetting from wartime mass production to the new challenge of building aircraft for civilian purposes.
 There was no doubt that huge strides had been made in aircraft and engine design.
 Even if it seemed unlikely that the average civilian pilot would afford to run a Packard Merlin V-1650 engine, the advances could be brought down to a reasonable level to meet public demand.

 It didn’t take long for civilian manufacturers to realize that thousands of new pilots were returning to civilian life from their previous roles as fighter pilots, bomber pilots, transport pilots, reconnaissance pilots, and more.
 Many would want to continue flying, if only privately.
 A key goal for manufacturers was that the costs of flying had to be kept low because it was no longer the government paying for the gas and maintenance!